State pension explained Widow's pension and bereavement allowance

 How to claim bereavement allowance

-You can download a bereavement benefits pack (form BB1) from the Department for Work and Pensions (DWP) website.
+You can download a bereavement benefits pack (form BB1) from www.gov.uk .
 You can also order one of these packs from your nearest Jobcentre Plus centre.

 If you remarry or start living with someone, you will no longer qualify for bereavement allowance.